katsmamina/architecture-quiz-group2/planning/development-strategy.md

 #### Interaction

 *Handlers*
+- hide the name of the quiz, the the description and the start button
-- the text of the question from json file is displayed in 'h1-question'
+- display in the 'h1-question' the text of the question from json file
-- the answers are displayed one-by-one in divs 'answer-one', 'answer-two', 'answer-three', 'answer-four'
+- display the answers of that question one-by-one in divs 'answer-one', 'answer-two', 'answer-three', 'answer-four'

 ---